Liquid-crystal display: General characteristics

-Until Gen 8, manufacturers would not agree on a single mother glass size and as a result, different manufacturers would use slightly different glass sizes for the same generation.
-Some manufacturers have adopted Gen 8.6 mother glass sheets which are only slightly larger than Gen 8.5, allowing for more 50 and 58 inch LCDs to be made per mother glass, specially 58 inch LCDs, in which case 6 can be produced on a Gen 8.6 mother glass vs only 3 on a Gen 8.5 mother glass, significantly reducing waste.
-The thickness of the mother glass also increases with each generation, so larger mother glass sizes are better suited for larger displays.
-An LCD Module (LCM) is a ready-to-use LCD with a backlight.
-Thus, a factory that makes LCD Modules does not necessarily make LCDs, it may only assemble them into the modules.
-LCD glass substrates are made by companies such as AGC Inc., Corning Inc., and Nippon Electric Glass.
+Manufacturing

 History

-The origins and the complex history of liquid-crystal displays from the perspective of an insider during the early days were described by Joseph A. Castellano in Liquid Gold: The Story of Liquid Crystal Displays and the Creation of an Industry.
+The origin and the complex history of liquid-crystal displays from the perspective of an insider during the early days were described by Joseph A. Castellano in Liquid Gold: The Story of Liquid Crystal Displays and the Creation of an Industry.

 Another report on the origins and history of LCD from a different perspective until 1991 has been published by Hiroshi Kawamoto, available at the IEEE History Center.

 A description of Swiss contributions to LCD developments, written by Peter J. Wild, can be found at the Engineering and Technology History Wiki.